For the latest in self-driving vehicle news, read our curated collection of the best autonomous vehicle news from the week of October 28, 2019.

 Parking lots are one of the most human places you could put a car that doesn’t need a human to drive.
 Their rules are not always consistent, and drivers, moreover, don’t always follow them.
 They’re full of little people-to-people interactions.
 These are very complicated things for computer systems to learn, even if they’re trained on tons and tons of real-life parking lot data.

 If the parking lot is underground, the car also might lose a valuable source of data—its access to GPS.
-In that case, it’s up to the car to “localize,” or figure out where it is relative to other cars and people and shopping carts and walls, based on its other built-in sensors.
+In that case, it’s up to the vehicle to “localize,” or figure out where it is relative to other cars and people and shopping carts and walls, based on its other built-in sensors.

 Waymo expands self-driving services to include B2B car parts delivery trial

-Self-driving vehicle technology company Waymo has expanded its business relationship with automotive retail company AutoNation.
+Self-driving vehicle technology company Waymo has developed its business relationship with automotive retail company AutoNation.
 Waymo self-driving vehicles in the Phoenix, AZ, area will now be used to move car parts between AutoNation’s Toyota Tempe locations and other repair shops in the area, including those run by independent third parties.

 Uber announces independent self-driving safety and responsibility board